LuckyP86H/Letter-Guess-Game/README.md

-# LetterGuessGame

-# Description:

-## Option One: Psychic Game (Basic)
+# Psychic Game (Basic)

-### The guest user pick up a letter for matching the one that computer generate.
+## The guest user pick up a letter for matching the one that computer generate.
 Here are some data log while playing:

 *  You currently choose: (the letter that the user currently pressed)